Crowdtilt/WebService-NationBuilder/README.md

 ## get\_person\_tags

-Gets a list of the tags for a given person.
+Gets a list of the tags for a given person with the provided `id`.

 **Request:**
 ```perl